 The Health Information Management Program at Southwestern Oklahoma State University is a 4-year degree program leading to a Bachelor of Science in Health Information Management.
-This undergraduate program is for individuals who desire to enter and dedicate themselves to a rapidly growing profession that combines business administration/management with health and health information science and computer technology.
-The program is designed in a 2+2 format (2 years of preprofessional curriculum and 2 years in the professional sequence).
-Upon satisfactory completion of requirements, the graduate is eligible to write the national registration examination offered by the American Health Information Management Association.
+This undergraduate program is for individuals who desire to enter and dedicate themselves to a rapidly growing profession that combines business administration/management with data analytics, health information science and computer technology.
+The program is designed in a 2+2 format (2 years of preprofessional curriculum and 2 years, online, in the professional sequence).
+However students are allowed to take courses on a full time or part time basis depending on their preference.
+Upon satisfactory completion of requirements, the graduate is eligible to write the national registration examination (RHIA exam) offered by the American Health Information Management Association.

 Second Major Option

 SWOSU offers a B.S. in Health Care Administration.
 Many core courses are the same for both the Health Information Management and the Health Care Administration programs.
-By taking an additional 21 hours plus an 8-week internship (which replaces the 2 week internship required for HIM majors), Health Information Management students may obtain a 2nd major in Health Care Administration.
+By taking an additional 25 hours plus an 8-week internship.
+Health Information Management students may obtain a 2nd major in Health Care Administration.
 At the completion of both majors, students elect whether to receive a B.S.. in Health Information Management or Health Care Administration.
 Both are listed on the transcript as majors.
 To obtain two degrees, and additional minor is required.